sharanair29/tigerlab/README.md

 # Jenkins File

 The attached Jenkinsfile assumes that there will be both a staging and production server assuming nginx and gunicorn will be used to serve the webapp.

+# Dockerfile

+To run the docker image of this application, install docker into your local environment> You may refer to their documentation : https://docs.docker.com/desktop/install/mac-install/

+Once you have docker installed, it is important that you the "DB_HOST" parameter on your .env file equal to "db".
+This is the name of the service for postgres on the docker-compose file.

+To build an image of the application run:

+docker compose build

+docker compose up -d

+docker-compose exec tigerlab python3 manage.py migrate

+You may view the application running on docker at:

+localhost:8000

+# TO further check files within your docker container

+docker exec -t -i tigerlab-app /bin/bash

 # Things that could be improved